 A hiring pipeline is important for keeping the hiring process moving and timely.
 Set realistic time frames for accepting applications, contacting candidates, interviewing people, hiring, and onboarding.
 A solid timeline and hiring pipeline will keep your company organized and efficient during the long hiring process.

 The sales executive job description has two main roles.
 First, it needs to highlight your company and sell the team.
 Second, it needs to accurately describe the job role and expectations.
 When constructing the job description, pull from your candidate profile when listing background, qualities, and other main candidate characteristics, however, make sure to break everything up into required, preferred, and bonus categories.
 The perfect candidate doesn’t exist, so be sure not to set unrealistic expectations in the job description.

 Standardizing your interviews is a great way to ensure you select the right person for the job.
 It’s easy to be swayed by how well you connected with a candidate versus the necessary qualifications if you don’t have a solid interview standardization in place.
 A few tools that will standardize interviews and help them run more smoothly are listed below:

 Selecting a final candidate for the sales role is a major decision and one that everyone on the hiring team should take very seriously.
 It’s expensive to hire someone new, but it can be even more expensive to fire someone.
 Have a meeting with everyone involved in the interview process to gauge candidate impressions and get a sense of top hire preferences.

-Check out our industry-leading resources to see why Cowen Partners is a 5-star sales executive recruitment firm:
+Check out our industry-leading resources to see why Cowen Partners is a leading sales executive firm: